turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 <details><summary>Breakdown</summary>
   <p>
-    `get` is a function that is being called on router and takes two arguments.
-The first is the path that it is "handling" and the second is a function which tells it what to do once it has received a request. `get` handles an HTTP __GET__ request.
-Notice the first argument is `"/"`.
-This does not mean the "root" path though, it is actually any path that is `/api/v1/games`.
+ <i>get</i> is a function that is being called on router and takes two arguments.
+The first is the path that it is "handling" and the second is a function which tells it what to do once it has received a request. <i>get</i> handles an HTTP <b>GET</b> request.
+Notice the first argument is <i>/</i>.
+This does not mean the "root" path though, it is actually any path that is <i>/api/v1/games</i>.
 Why?
-If you look back at `app.js` you see that the base path that you are telling `app.use` to use is `/api/v1/games`, so the `"/"` is really referencing the base path that was defined in `app.js`.
+If you look back at <i>app.js</i> you see that the base path that you are telling <i>app.use</i> to use is <i>/api/v1/games</i>, so the <i>/</i> is really referencing the base path that was defined in <i>app.js</i>.

-    `Game` is the variable that we defined at the top of the file that is accessing our model. `findAll` is the function that Sequelize has defined for us to retrieve all instance in our games table.
+ <i>Game</i> is the variable that we defined at the top of the file that is accessing our model. <i>findAll</i> is the function that Sequelize has defined for us to retrieve all instance in our games table.

 What's with then and catch?
 These are related to promises.
 Will talk abou that during week one.
 For now, then is the code that will execute if the database successfully returned the information that we want.
-We are calling that information `games` here and formatting our response.
+We are calling that information <i>games</i> here and formatting our response.
 The catch is what will happen if it fails.
 Calling the information error and formatting that error response.
   </p>
 </details>